 Life on Earth didn't start out with animals.
 All life on earth started from the primordial ooze, where inorganic molecules produced organic molecules, organic molecules formed bigger molecules, and, eventually organic molecules hung together inside membranes.
 That led to cell-like structures and then cells.
 Simpler cells led to cells that are more complex.
 Eventually, and it did take a while, we would up with cells that make up animals.

-Animals are made up of eukaryotic cells, which have a nucleus and other organs enclosed by a membrane.
-Each organ handles a specific function for the whole cell.
+Animals are made up of eukaryotic cells, which have a nucleus and other membrane-bound organelles.
+Each organelle handles a specific function for the cell.

 Eukaryotes evolved from prokaryotic ancestors.
 The evolution of eukaryotes from prokaryotes meant a tremendous increase in complexity.
-A eukaryotic cell can do a lot more at the same time with all its separate parts.
-It's a big multitasker.
+A eukaryotic cell can multitask much better than a prokaryote because of all its separate parts.

 Evolution is the basis for the diversity of life.
 Evolution is the process of change that has occurred to life over time.
-Life on Earth has not always been the same.
+Life on Earth hasn't always been the same.
 Organisms change and organisms come and go.
 It keeps things interesting.